jinghaocao/jinghaocao.github.io/index.md

-I am a von Karman Instructor in Computing and Mathematical Sciences at <font color="orange">Caltech</font>.
-I am advised by Professor [<font color="orange">Oscar Bruno</font>](https://www.cms.caltech.edu/people/obruno).
+I am a von Karman Instructor in Computing and Mathematical Sciences at <font color="#FF6C0C">Caltech</font>.
+I am advised by Professor [<font color="#FF6C0C">Oscar Bruno</font>](https://www.cms.caltech.edu/people/obruno).
 My research is on numerical methods and analysis of PDEs.

-Before Caltech, I obtained my doctoral degree in <font color="orange">Applied Mathematics</font> from ETH Zurich in 2024.
+Before Caltech, I obtained my doctoral degree in <font color="#FF6C0C">Applied Mathematics</font> from ETH Zurich in 2024.
 That is also where I earned my Bachelor and Master's degree in Mathematics with a year abroad at Imperial College London.

 ---
 You can reach me at jinghao.cao [at] caltech [dot] edu.